google/zetasql/docs/window-function-calls.md

    +  Multiple partition expressions are allowed in the `PARTITION BY` clause.
    +  An expression can't contain floating point types, non-groupable types, constants, or window functions.
-   +  If this optional clause is not used, all rows in the input table comprise a single partition.
+   +  If this optional clause isn't used, all rows in the input table comprise a single partition.
 +  `ORDER BY`: Defines how rows are ordered within a partition.
    This clause is optional in most situations, but is required in some